twilkie12/Hardware-Mixer/README.txt

 Prints: (-2004287484, None, (None, None, None, 0, None)) Need to figure out where from and why

+Occasionally PC doesn't decode serial input, not a big deal it tends to just ignore it

 The atmega sometimes gets stuck in a send and will stop working and just be recieving constant request markers from the PC which will then write to the screen

-Pressing reset on board takes a significant amount of time for the computer to realise and re-initilize
+Pressing reset on board takes a significant amount of time for the computer to realise and re-initilize -- Fixed?

 Could possibly add PID recognition for programs, default to whatever name is already there but for some programs maybe have a list of PIDS with names the user wants to have used, ie windows systems sounds can be void, "windowsshellexperience" or "Explorer" depending on how windows feels on that day